VforVog/AWS-FaceRecognition-App-Rekognition/README.md

 Then with Python we upload Images to train the Machine Learning of Rekognition.
 Finally we use the python script to run the app!

+---- You can see the Architecture for more detailed Steps ----